github/opensource.guide/overviews/wikis/index.md

       end
     ```

-The block must start with three backticks, at the beginning of a line or
-indented with any number of spaces or tabs.
-After that comes the name of the language that is contained by the
+The block must start with three backticks, optionally followed by the the name of the language that is contained by the block.
+See [Pygments for the list of languages](http://pygments.org/docs/lexers/) that can be syntax highlighted.
-block.
-The language must be one of the `short name` lexer strings supported by
-Pygments.
-See the [list of lexers](http://pygments.org/docs/lexers/) for valid
-options.

 The block contents should be indented at the same level than the opening backticks.
-If the block contents are indented with an additional two spaces or one tab,
-then that whitespace will be ignored (this makes the blocks easier to read in plaintext).

-The block must end with three backticks indented at the same level than the opening
+The block must end with three backticks indented at the same level than the opening backticks.
-backticks.

 ## Upgrading Your Wiki